matvign/batchrenamer/docs/documentation.md

 represents raw string to be placed before/after filename

 %n/_/%f
-represents a number sequence followed by a number sequence.
+represents a number sequence followed by filename.
 Starts counting at 1 with 0 padded by default.

 e.g. %n/_/%f